mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.txt

             * use case: `given Monad[[R] =>> Either[Throwable, R]]`

 ## dependent types
+* gradation
+    * values depending on values: functions
+    * values depending on types: classes
+    * types depending on types: type functions
-* you can write types that depend on terms (calculations)
+    * types depending on values: dependent types
-    * is enough to specify types about every aspect of your program
+* dependent type systems: "values may also appear in types"
+* question of how to enforce invariants has two answers in dependent types
+    * intrinsic
+        * implies that a “wrong” value cannot be constructed at all
+        * example
+            ```
+            -- Agda intrinsic
+            get :: (xs : List a l) -> Fin l -> a // Fin is a type defined in such a way that it can only take values from 0 up to n - 1
+            ```
+    * extrinsic
+        * allow any input, but then require an additional proof of the fact that input is within constraints
+        * more similar to a refinement
+        * example
+            ```
+            -- Agda extrinsic
+            get :: (xs : List a l) -> (n : Nat) -> (inBounds n l) -> a
+            ```
-    * means the type system is capable of full program specification
+* let you move some checks to the type system itself
+    * making it impossible to fail while the program is running
+* use case: multiplying matrices
+    * problem: `ArrayIndexOutOfBoundsException`
+    * solution: encode matrix size in type and verify if multiply is possible at compile time
 * problem: can't automatically do type inference
+    * maybe place for AI?
+    * archetypal example of the compiler "not being able to see stuff" is the fact that applying reverse twice gives you the original list
     * have to write annotations for your program in the form of proofs
-    * solution: one can improve the basic hygiene of one's programs, enforcing additional invariants in types
-        * without going all the way to a full specification
+        * proposition: enforce additional invariants in types without going all the way to a full specification
-    * maybe place for AI?
-* are fundamentally hard
-    * first-order logic is undecidable
-* means that types can depend on values
-    * in other words: values can parameterise types
-* connected to formal verification
+* formal verification context
     * formal verification is an automated process that uses mathematical techniques to prove the correctness of the program
         * can prove that program's business logic meets a predefined specification
     * formal model is a mathematical description of a computational process